vuestorefront/magento2/docs/installation-setup/installation.md

 You have successfully installed Vue Storefront and Magento 2 instance locally using CLI.
 You can now start developing your store 🚀

-Continue the documentation to learn how to build your store using Vue Storefront.
+Continue reading the rest of the documentation to learn how to build your store using Vue Storefront.

 For more advanced configuration options, check out the [Vue Storefront Advanced Configuration](./advanced-configuration.html) page.